GCP-AppMod-Canada/microservices-demo/README.md

 ## Architecture

 **Boutique** is composed of 11 microservices written in different languages that talk to each other over gRPC.
-See the [Development Principles](/docs/development-principles.md) doc for more information.

 [![Architecture of
 microservices](./docs/img/architecture-diagram.png)](./docs/img/architecture-diagram.png)